arcus-azure/arcus.observability/docs/preview/03-Guidance/use-with-dotnet-and-functions.md

 - Remove the default Microsoft's `ApplicationInsightsLoggerProvider` via the `RemoveMicrosoftApplicationInsightsLoggerProvider` extension
 - Remove default for logging including its configuration in `appsettings.json` *(if applicable)*

 > We need to call `RemoveMicrosoftApplicationInsightsLoggerProvider` to remove Microsoft's `ApplicationInsightsLoggerProvider` because it would conflict with our own Serilog Application Insights sink.
-We can't garantee stable telemetry if Microsoft's logger provider is registered as this provider manipulates the telemetry before it get's send out to Application Insights.
-Removoving it ensure that Arcus is in full control of the send-out telemetry.
+We can't guarantee stable telemetry if Microsoft's logger provider is registered as this provider manipulates the telemetry before it get's send out to Application Insights.
+Removing it ensure that Arcus is in full control of the send-out telemetry.

 ## Setting up Serilog with Azure Functions